 The next two days I spent making trips into the Black Forest, returning to Strasbourg each night.
 The first day I went to Freiburg/Lake Titisee and the second day to Triberg to buy an authentic cuckoo clock).
 More on those in other posts.

 One interesting fixture of my hotel room was that it came with a personal sauna.
 I’d never used a sauna before, but I was highly intrigued and decided I’d give it a shot on my last night.
-I read the gigantic booklet of instructions (short version – stay hydrated, don’t stay in for more than 30 minutes, max, and have 8-15 minute sessions over the course of 2 hours).
+I read the gigantic booklet of instructions (short version – stay hydrated, don’t stay in for more than 30 minutes, max, and have 8-15 minute sessions over the course of two hours).
 I didn’t really know what to expect, but I am here to tell you I’m a HUGE fan.
 There’s a little oven, which brings the room up to the standard temperature of 78 C (!).
 I stepped in, and I imagine this is what a dessert feels like or intense dry heat.
 It’s definitely hot, but wasn’t as bad as I thought it would be.
-With some controlled breathing, I didn’t start sweating until I’d been inside for 5 minutes, but then I was completely soaked.
+With some controlled breathing, I didn’t start sweating until I’d been inside for five minutes, but then I was completely soaked.
 By the end of my session, I felt like I’d just had an intense workout – it was invigorating and relaxing all at the same time.
-After walking 20-30 miles over the course of 2 days, I couldn’t have found a better way to detox/soothe my sore muscles.
+After walking 20-30 miles over the course of two days, I couldn’t have found a better way to detox/soothe my sore muscles.
 When I got home I told Jim we should think about building our own sauna.
 He laughed, as I think he thought I was kidding (I was…kind of).
 I get the appeal.
 The Fins are doing it right.

 On my final morning I was finally blessed with some clear blue skies.
 As such, I took the opportunity to revisit some of my favorite spots and (I think) the photos below are some of the best from my trip.